Strong legal protection against communication influence in war

 “Military manuals that regulate communication influence activities are often very general.
 The understanding of national armed forces in the area may therefore be limited”, he says.

-Among other things, the laws of war states that armed forces may not threaten civilians with violence, plundering or collective punishment.
+Among other things, the law of armed conflict states that armed forces may not threaten civilians with violence, plundering or collective punishment.
 Nor may armed forces threaten civilians with violating their personal dignity.

 “There are reports about cases in eastern Ukraine where Russian-supported rebels portray Ukrainian politicians in degrading ways on digital bulletin boards around the cities, for example.
-This may be a breach of the laws of war”, says Winther.
+This may be a breach of the law of armed conflict ”, says Winther.

 As mentioned, the thesis shows that the legislation is complex in terms of threats of violence and other influence activities.

-“Sometimes, parties to an armed conflict have a right under the laws of war to induce civilians to do things against their will.
+“Sometimes, parties to an armed conflict have a right under the law of armed conflict är law of armed conflict to induce civilians to do things against their will.
 For example, in certain circumstances parties may have a right to compel civilians to move if a military operation will be carried out in a certain area,” says Winther.

 Apps and games